Z-243/better-todo-app/README.md

-# 📝 React Todo App with FantaCSS & LocalStorage
+# 📝 Better Todo App

 A sleek and interactive **Todo List App** built with **React.js** and styled using **FantaCSS**.
 This app allows users to add, complete, and delete tasks — all while saving data to **LocalStorage** so your list persists across sessions.